-Every class teacher plans their own RE lessons according to the scheme of work devised by the RE Co-ordinator.
-The long-term plan for RE ensures that the requirements of the Agreed Syllabus are met across the school.
+Every class teacher plans their own RE lessons according to the long-term plan devised by the RE Lead.
+This ensures that the requirements of the Agreed Syllabus are fully met across the school.
 In the Foundation Stage the RE is taught in topics and links with the Early Learning Outcomes.
-Although RE is not taught in our Pre-school, when appropriate children in the Pre-school will join in with some RE activities with the Reception class.
+Although RE is not taught in our Pre-school children in the Pre-school do join in with some RE activities with the Reception class when appropriate.
 See Appendix A for further details.

 Specific responsibilities Who - role?
-Leading the Religious Education provision and curriculum NB Assessing and coordinating training and support for staff HT and NB Policy development and review HT, NB and DD delivered in a spiral curriculum.
-Each unit of work has clear learning outcomes to ensure continuity and progression in the teaching and learning of Religious Education across the school.
-Around 50% of the units of work are separate Christianity units, a quarter are separate Multi Faith units (Muslim, Jewish, Hindu) and the other quarter are made up of thematic units (where religions are compared) and Curriculum Kernewek (religion and belief in Cornwall).
-Knowledge Organisers for each unit of work are devised to emphasise key knowledge and vocabulary.
+Leading the Religious Education provision and curriculum NB Assessing and coordinating training and support for staff HT and NB Policy development and review HT, NB and DD ensure continuity and progression in the teaching and learning of Religious Education across the school.
+The Understanding Christianity resource is used to support the teaching of Christianity which forms around 50% of the units of work.
+A quarter are separate Multi-Faith units (Muslim, Jewish, Hindu) and the other quarter are made up of thematic units (where religion and non-religious views are compared) together with Curriculum Kernewek units (religion and belief in Cornwall).
+Additional planning from RE Today are used to support these units.
+Knowledge Organisers for each unit of work are devised by teachers to emphasise key knowledge and vocabulary.